dh-24/todo-list-springboot/README.md

 **a.
 Evolution of the Cloud**

 The cloud has evolved significantly since 2009.
 In its early days, it was a misunderstood concept and not widely adopted except by mature companies like Salesforce.com.
 Many professionals believed it was a passing trend.
 Over time, however, the scalability, cost savings, and flexibility of cloud computing led to widespread adoption.
 By 2013, many businesses were moving to the cloud, paving the way for today’s extensive cloud integration.
+Today, cloud computing is widely seen as essential for modern business operations.
+It's used to power everything from startups to enterprises.

 ---